CHOCOLATE TRAIT THEORY

 by The Chocolate Dictionary

 Joanne Harris used Chocolate Trait Theory as a plot device in her 1999 Chocolat.
 Here, the novel’s heroine Vianne instinctively matches people’s favourite chocolate to their personality.
 From the reading of people’s eyes or mouths she gains insight into “who would relish the zesty orange twists”, “the soft-centred apricot hearts”, or the “chocolate-covered brazils”.
-A villager’s appetite for double-chocolate truffles, for instance, reveals a gentle heart beneath a gruff exterior.
+A villager’s appetite for double-chocolate truffles, for instance, revealed a gentle heart beneath a gruff exterior.